siwinlo/twitterbot/README.md

-This is a simple Python twitterbot that tweet a link to a work in MoMA's collection every once hour!
+This is a simple Python twitterbot that translates recent tweets with #garden into an emoji garden

-@art_of_the_day_bot
+@em0ji_garden

+🌺